Damon42Dev/rest-api-demo/README.md

 #How to run the project
 1. to use the actual credentials for .env file (!!
 Do NOT push it to remote repo)
 2. run "docker-compose up --build" in terminal
-3. need to drop the database before every re-build (Will improve later on)

 # Docker